 Even in climates that are not considered extreme, it is common to find double-pane, sealed IGUs.
 The reason they are sealed so tightly is because they have an air vacuum between the panes.
 Sometimes this air vacuum is replaced with a low conductivity inert gas like argon or krypton.

-It is this very combination of two and even three sheets of glass and the gas within which keep the cold away.
+It is this very combination of two and even three sheets of glass and the gas within that keep the cold away.

 Makers Even Admit to Leaking IGUs

-Major glass manufacturer PPG outlines how window seals can fail when
+Major glass manufacturer PPG outlines how window seals can fail:

 The partial pressure differentials between the air outside and the gas inside cause both argon and krypton to naturally escape an IGU.
 Even when an IGU is perfectly constructed, the gas will escape at a rate of about one percent per year, and that rate is much faster when the IGU is poorly made.